 This park is near the Testbed 2 art district, and goes along one of the coasts of the river, so you can see some nice views of the city looking across.
 I was here both during the day and the night.

-It’s nice at night because of the city view across the river, but the park itself is nicer during the day when you can see all the plants and flowers.
+It’s nice at night because of the city view across the river, but the park itself is more beautiful during the day when you can see all the plants and flowers.

 Between Eling Park and Testbed 2